New Order (band): Movement: 1981–1982

-The initial release as New Order was the single "Ceremony", backed with "In a Lonely Place".
-These two songs were written in the weeks before Curtis died by suicide.
-With the release of Movement in November 1981, New Order initially started on a similar route as their previous incarnation, performing dark, melodic songs, albeit with an increased use of synthesisers.
-The band viewed the period as a low point, as they were still reeling from Curtis' death.
-Hook commented that the only positive thing to come out of the Movement sessions was that producer Martin Hannett had showed the band how to use a mixing board, which allowed them to produce records by themselves from then on.
-More recently, Hook indicated a change of heart: "I think Movement gets a raw deal in general really – for me, when you consider the circumstances in which it was written, it is a fantastic record."
+New Order's first commercial release was the single "Ceremony", backed with "In a Lonely Place".
+These two songs were written in the weeks before Curtis took his own life.
+With the release of their debut album, Movement, in November 1981, New Order initially started on a similar route as their previous incarnation, performing dark, melodic songs, albeit with an increased use of synthesizers.
+The band viewed the period as a low point, as they were still reeling from Curtis's death.
+Hook commented that the only positive thing to come out of the Movement sessions was that producer Martin Hannett showed the band how to use a mixing board.
+This allowed the band to produce records by themselves from then on.
+More recently, Hook indicated a change of heart: "I think Movement gets a raw deal in general, really—for me, when you consider the circumstances in which it was written, it is a fantastic record."

-New Order visited New York City again in 1981, where the band were introduced to post-disco, freestyle and electro.
-The band had taken to listening to Italian disco to cheer themselves up, while Morris taught himself drum programming.
-The singles that followed, "Everything's Gone Green" and "Temptation", saw a change in direction toward dance music.
+New Order visited New York City again in 1981, where the band were introduced to post-disco, freestyle, and electro.
+To cheer themselves up, the band started listening to Italian disco while Morris taught himself drum programming.
+The singles that followed, "Everything's Gone Green" and "Temptation", saw a change in direction toward dance music and the departure of producer Martin Hannett, who walked off halfway through the mix of "Everything's Gone Green", leading the band to produce "Temptation" themselves.

-The Haçienda, Factory Records' own nightclub (largely funded by New Order) opened in May 1982 in Manchester and was even issued a Factory catalogue number: FAC51.
-The opening of UK's first ever superclub was marked by a nearly 23-minute instrumental piece originally entitled "Prime 5 8 6", but released 15 years later as "Video 5 8 6".
+The Haçienda, Factory Records' own nightclub (largely funded by New Order), opened in May 1982 in Manchester and was even issued a Factory catalogue number: FAC51.
+The opening of the UK's first-ever superclub was marked by a nearly 23-minute instrumental piece originally entitled "Prime 5 8 6", but released 15 years later as "Video 5 8 6".
 Composed primarily by Sumner and Morris, "Prime 5 8 6"/"Video 5 8 6" was an early version of "5 8 6" that contained rhythm elements that would later surface on "Blue Monday" and "Ultraviolence".